vinta/awesome-python/README.md

 * [SCons](http://www.scons.org/) - A software construction tool.
 * [PlatformIO](https://github.com/ivankravets/platformio) - A console tool to build code with different development platforms.
 * [BitBake](http://www.yoctoproject.org/docs/1.6/bitbake-user-manual/bitbake-user-manual.html) - A make-like build tool with the special focus of distributions and packages for embedded Linux.

+## Interactive Interpreter

+*Interactive Python interpreters.*

+* [IPython](https://github.com/ipython/ipython) - IPython provides a rich toolkit to help you make the most out of using Python interactively.
+* [bpython](http://bpython-interpreter.org) – A fancy interface to the Python interpreter for Linux, BSD, OS X and Windows (with some work).

 ## Files